mrlanu/travian/README.md

 # travian
-Clone of the game Travian (www.travian.com)
+A clone of the game Travian (www.travian.com)

 To start this server, first you need to launch mongoDB server.
 Just go to docker-files directory in this project and execute